 Beet greens are young, leafy-tops of the beetroot plant.
 Indeed, beet tops carry more minerals, vitamins and health benefiting pigment antioxidants than its taproot, and yet they come as one of the very low calories leafy-greens.
-Although its top greens can be gathered at any stage of growth, they are at their best while the plant is young, and its stems are soft and tender.
+Although its top greens can be gathered at any stage of plant growth, they are at their best while the plant is young, and its stems are soft and tender.

 Botanically, beet is a tuberous taproot belonging to the major Amarathaceae family, in the subfamily of Betoideae.
 Its scientific name is Beta vulgaris.
 Sugar beet, Mangelwurzel, and Swiss chard are other close members in the betoideae subfamily.

 Beta vulgaris plant is a cool season crop; grown best under organic rich, loamy, well-drained soil.
 Root beet is an underground fleshy taproot from which leaves emerge directly from its top end (crown) with long, stem-like petioles.

 The beet plant reaches about 1 to 2 feet in height.
 Depending upon the cultivar type, its long-petioled leaves may feature pink, light green, white and crimson red veins and broad, deep-green succulent leaves.
 Its top greens are most sought after while young, tender and crispy.